Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Acknowledgments

 \section{Acknowledgments}

-{ This publication has emanated from research conducted with the financial support of Science Foundation Ireland under Grant number 18/CRT/6049.
-Andrew Parnell’s work was supported by: the UCD-Met Éireann Research Professorship Programme (28-UCDNWPAI); a Research Ireland Research Centre award 12/RC/2289\_P2; the Research Ireland Centre for Research Training 18CRT/6049; and Research Ireland Co-Centre Climate+ in Climate Biodiversity and Water award 22/CC/11103.
+{ This publication has emanated from research conducted with the financial support of Taighde {\'{E}}ireann -- Research Ireland under Grant number 18/CRT/6049.
+Andrew Parnell’s work was supported by: the UCD-Met {\'{E}}ireann Research Professorship Programme (28-UCDNWPAI); a Research Ireland Research Centre award 12/RC/2289\_P2; the Research Ireland Centre for Research Training 18/CRT/6049; and Research Ireland Co-Centre Climate+ in Climate Biodiversity and Water award 22/CC/11103.
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.}